 Simple, but essential to a pared down and sophisticated French winter wardrobe.
 Whether you do cotton, wool, or cashmere, try to stay with natural fabrics.
 They usually last longer than synthetics, with less pilling.

-And it’s fine to have some “fun” or trendier sweaters if you can afford it, just make sure you have a few crew and v-neck basics in either black, or grey, or both.
+And it’s fine to have some “fun” or trendier sweaters if you can afford it, just make sure you have a few crew and v-neck basics in black, camel or grey.

 Ines de la Fressange is the epitome of chic!